CKs-Technology-News/PrivacyTools/README.md

 ## [Android Apps on Linux](#android-apps-on-linux)
 - [anbox](https://anbox.io/) – Anbox puts the Android operating system into a container, abstracts hardware access and integrates core system services into a GNU/Linux system.
-- [Genymotion](https://www.genymotion.com/) – Empower your Android teams with Virtual Devices that truly scale, free for personal use. - **controversial**
 - [Jolla](https://jolla.com/appsupport/) – Run Android apps seamlessly on your Linux platform.
 - [waydro](https://waydro.id/) – Waydroid uses Linux namespaces (user, pid, uts, net, mount, ipc) to run a full Android system in a container and provide Android applications on any GNU/Linux-based platform.